 Facebook Profile Picture Size

-Facebook will automatically crop whatever image you upload to a square, but you will have the opportunity to choose which part of the image you want the square to be centered on.
+Facebook will automatically crop the image you upload into a square photo, but you will have the ability to choose which section of the image you want the square to be centered on.

 The easiest way to create a Facebook profile picture is to use Vectornator’s built-in template, which will automatically create an artboard with the correct size.
 This will help you avoid any major sizing faux pas.

 Facebook Cover Photo Size

-The second-most important image on your page is your cover photo, also sometimes known as your Facebook banner.
-It appears at the top of your page, and displays at 820 x 312 pixels on desktop, and 640 x 360 pixels on most mobile devices.
+Your cover photo, AKA your Facebook banner, appears at the top of your page, and displays at 820 x 312 pixels on desktop, and 640 x 360 pixels on mobile devices.

 Facebook Event Cover Photo Size